 Tax reliefs reduce the income on which you pay your tax.
-This is usually given as a refund of tax paid.
+This can entitle you to a refund of tax you have paid.

 The amount of relief you are entitled to depends on the rate of tax you pay so it’s wise to speak to an accountant if you’re unsure.
 Professional accountants are trained to help individuals and businesses in Ireland with their accounts and financial obligations to Revenue.

-As a new company or Sole Trader, the last thing you want to do is under-delcare tax.
+As a new company or Sole Trader, the last thing you want to do is under-delcare tax (check out our post on tax penalties in Ireland for more information).
 At the same time, you don’t want to pay too much.
 Understanding what tax reliefs and tax credits you can claim will help you reduce your tax liability at the end of the year.

 There are a number of tax reliefs relating to the upkeep and refurbishment of property.
 Read our article to see if you could qualify.

 The Living City Initiative aims to bring more families, shops, and services back into ‘special regeneration areas’.
 This includes areas in the city centers of Dublin, Cork, Limerick, Galway, Waterford, and Kilkenny.

 The Living City initiative allows owners of properties that were built before 1915 to claim tax relief on amounts over €5000 spent on their refurbishment or conversion.

 Conditions vary, depending on whether you are refurbishing a property for residential or commercial use, and only work which takes place before the 31rst of December 2022 will qualify for relief.

 For owner-occupied residential properties, you can claim 10% of the cost of refurbishment (over €5000) from your taxable income every year for 10 years.

 For rented and commercial relief you can claim 15% of the qualifying costs for the first 6 years and 10% in year 7, with a maximum tax relief of €200,000.